Naval Battle of Guadalcanal: Chaotic melee, IJN prevails

+Monssen avoided the wreck of Barton and steamed onward looking for targets.
+She noticed what she thought were friendly ships signaling her, and attempted to reply.
+In fact, the lights were from star shells, and with Monssen's position visible, Asagumo, Murasame, and Samidare blasted Monssen to starboard, while Hiei flanked Monssen to port.
+In under two minutes, the Japanese ships hit Monssen some 39 times, including three 14-inch (356 mm) shells from Hiei's main guns, leaving the destroyer a floating wreck which sank some 20 minutes later.

 Aaron Ward and Sterett, independently searching for targets, both sighted Yūdachi, which appeared unaware of the approach of the two U.S. destroyers.
-Both U.S. ships hit Yūdachi simultaneously with gunfire and torpedoes, heavily damaging the destroyer and forcing her crew to abandon ship.
-The ship did not sink right away.
-Continuing on her way, Sterett was suddenly ambushed by Teruzuki, heavily damaged, and forced to withdraw from the battle area to the east.
-Aaron Ward wound up in a one-on-one duel with Kirishima, which the destroyer lost with heavy damage.
+Both U.S. ships hit Yūdachi simultaneously with gunfire and torpedoes, destroying her boilers and leaving her dead in the water, resulting in Yūdachi being abandoned.
+The ship did not sink right away, and stayed afloat after a failed scuttling attempt.
+Continuing on her way, Sterett was suddenly ambushed by Yukikaze, which hit Sterett with eleven 5-inch (127 mm) shells.
+Sterett's torpedoes and aft guns were destroyed, and she was set on fire, but miraculously all damage was above the waterline, thus she did not sink and managed to limp away.
+Aaron Ward wound up in a one-on-one duel with Kirishima, which the destroyer lost with heavy damage, taking nine hits.
 She tried to retire from the battle area to the east but soon stopped dead in the water because the engines were damaged.
+In the final stages of the battle, intense flooding and fires inflicted near the very beginning of the engagement had finally overwhelmed all damage control on the still drifting and defenseless Cushing, and at 2:30 the destroyer was finally abandoned by her crew and left to sink several hours later.

 Robert Leckie, a Marine private on Guadalcanal, described the battle:

 The star shells rose, terrible and red.
 Giant tracers flashed across the night in orange arches. ... the sea seemed a sheet of polished obsidian on which the warships seemed to have been dropped and were immobilized, centered amid concentric circles like shock waves that form around a stone dropped in mud.

 Ira Wolfert, an American war correspondent, was with the Marines on shore and wrote of the engagement: